 On June 18th, Google Cloud Platform (GCP) released its latest cloud region, europe-north1, located in Hamina, Finland.
 The primary purpose of the 3-zone region is to decrease end-user latency in the Nordics and Eastern Europe.

 GCP end-users include those using Google services, such as Cloud SQL, as well as those using services from Google Cloud partners.
 One partner is Aiven, an ISO 27001 certified Database-as-a-Service company.

 On June 19th, one day after Google’s release of europe-north1, Aiven became the first partner to offer production-ready database services in the region, marking their their 16th GCP region.

-As with other GCP regions, Aiven offers open-source PostgreSQL, Apache Kafka and Cassandra, Elasticsearch, Redis, InfluxDB, and Grafana—most of which can be used alone or in an integrated manner.
+As with other GCP regions, Aiven offers open-source PostgreSQL, Apache Kafka and Cassandra, OpenSearch, Redis, InfluxDB, and Grafana—most of which can be used alone or in an integrated manner.

 Headquartered in Helsinki, Finland and with offices in Boston, MA, Aiven is an ISO 27001 certified Database-as-a-Service provider, operating managed open-source database, messenger, cache, search, and graphing solutions to over 300 customers worldwide.